berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section04 Example - Iteration Using Streams.md

 ```
 (define (sqrt-improve guess x)
   (average guess (/ x guess)))
+(define (average x y)
+  (/ (+ x y) 2))
 ```

-We can create an infinite stream of guesses, starting with an initial guess of
+We can do the same thing using streams by creating an infinite stream of guesses, starting with an initial guess of
 1:

 ```